If you’re a regular reader of this blog, you’ll know that I absolutely despise doing my own taxes.

-The benefits to freelancing are numerous.
+The benefits of freelancing are numerous.
 I work on my own schedule, get to be my own boss and I set my own rates.

 But if you asked me to describe what I thought my personal Hell would be like in the afterlife, I would imagine it would at least partially involve a mile-high stack of 1099s.

 That’s why I prefer to hand the “dirty work” off to someone else.

 But the journey to finding an accountant and bookkeeper that I could trust hasn’t been easy.

 Over the years, my husband (who is also an independent contractor) and I have thrown good money after bad overpaying large accounting firms.

 Those overpriced firms were supposed to have our backs but instead largely ignored us and put in a minimum effort.

 At the height of my tax-related frustrations, I saw an ad for Collective (formerly Hyke).